3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 Partner with your local and neighboring school districts to understand their employee benefits.
 Consider statewide plans and, if needed, complete a FOIA request to obtain information for each school and district.

-How Wipfli can help
+How Wipfli LLP can help

-Given the far-reaching impact of the final rule, it’s crucial proactive planning steps are taken to prepare for the journey ahead.
+Given the far-reaching impact of the final rule, it’s crucial that proactive planning steps are taken to prepare for the journey ahead.

 Wipfli can help you proactively navigate these changes with data-driven foresight.
 Our industry-experienced team is ready to help you apply tailored solutions to meet your organizational needs and the market you operate within.
-Begin by downloading our wage comparability study RFP, or learn more about how we can support your organization and staff by helping you prepare for the changes.
+Begin by downloading our wage comparability study RFP, or learn more about how we can support your nonprofit organization and staff by helping you prepare for the changes.

 Sign up to receive additional nonprofit content in your inbox, or continue reading: